daishir0/task2knowledge/README.md

 ## Overview
-task2knowledge is a Python script that processes tasks from the LLMKnowledge2 system database using OpenAI's GPT model.
+task2knowledge is a Python script that processes tasks from the LLMKnowledge2 system database using various LLM models (OpenAI GPT, Anthropic Claude, DeepSeek).
 It automatically retrieves pending tasks, processes them using AI, and stores the results as knowledge entries in the database.
 The script includes features such as text chunking, language detection, and comprehensive logging.

+## Supported LLM Models
+- OpenAI: gpt-4o, gpt-4o-mini (default)
+- Anthropic: claude-3-5-sonnet-latest, claude-3-5-haiku-latest
+- DeepSeek: deepseek-chat, deepseek-reasoner

 ## Installation
 1. Clone the repository: